RADAR-base/radar-output-restructure/README.md

 To set the output user ID and group ID, specify the `-p local-uid=123` and `-p local-gid=12` properties.

+To run the output generator as a service that will regularly poll the HDFS directory, add the `--service` flag and optionally the `--interval` flag to adjust the polling interval.

 ## Extending the connector

 To implement alternative storage paths, storage drivers or storage formats, put your custom JAR in